Business Process Flow

 - When stage changes to “Negotiation” then notify the sales manager

-- When stage changes to “Closed Won” then create an invoice from the opportunity
+- When stage changes to “Closed Won” then start an onboarding workflow

-- When stage changes to “Closed Lost” then send a “Sorry to see you go” email
+- When stage changes to “Closed Lost” then schedule a 90-day re-engagement reminder

 Best practices